 The National Careers Strategy is the government's plan for raising the quality of careers provision.
-At Hill House we are working with Talentino, a Matrix accredited external career development company affiliated to the professional body 'The Career Development Institute' and specializing in the career development of young people with SEND.
-Our education staff at Hill House have been trained by Talentino to deliver the careers programme - 'Careers at Every Level'- which includes classroom / college based career coaching, work experience, employer engagement, employability skills development and business enterprise
+At Hill House we liaise with an organisation called 'Talentino', a Matrix accredited external career development company affiliated to the professional body 'The Career Development Institute' and specializing in the career development of young people with SEND.